-- 2.12 Babergh District is located within the Ipswich Housing Market Area (IHMA) as identified through evidence base (Strategic Housing Market Assessment as updated).
-Ipswich Borough Council and part of East Suffolk (the former Suffolk Coastal district area as a whole was included in the IHMA) are also within the same Housing Market Area. - 2.13 Babergh District is a predominately rural area with historic settlements, designated land and contains two main towns Sudbury and Hadleigh.
-The district covers an area of 596 hectares and has a population of approx. 90,800 (ONS 2017). - 2.14 Babergh has the A134, A12 and some of the A14 highway networks running through the district.
-There are mainline railway corridors along the A14 and A12.
-Babergh is rural in nature with clusters of settlements throughout the rural geographical area.
+- 2.12 Mid Suffolk District is located within the Ipswich Housing Market Area (IHMA) as identified through evidence base (Strategic Housing Market Assessment as updated).
+Babergh District Council, Ipswich Borough Council and part of East Suffolk (the former Suffolk Coastal District Area) are also within the same Housing Market Area. - 2.13 Mid Suffolk District is one of the largest districts in England and spans an area of 868 hectares and contains a population of approx. 101,500 (ONS 2017).
+Stowmarket is the largest town in the district; there are also the towns of Eye and Needham Market.
+Mid Suffolk has a large proportion of the A14, A140 and some of the A143 highway network.
+There are mainline railway corridors along the A14 and from the north.
+Mid Suffolk is rural in nature with clusters of settlements throughout the rural geographical area.